TCGV/blog/_posts/2026-03-18-this-blog-is-on-the-small-web.md

 Seven years of "Zero Maintenance"
 ============
 I actually never submitted my blog to be included.
-It likely got picked up because I've been running this blog for seven years now.
+It likely got picked up because I've been running this blog for seven years now, since 2019.
 I use **Jekyll** - don't know if it's still a thing, but it works.

 The best part?
 Jekyll generates an RSS feed out of the box, which turned out to be one of the requirements for getting indexed by Kagi.
 I host everything on [GitHub Pages](https://github.com/TCGV/blog), which I highly recommend.
 It's free, requires zero maintenance time, and it's surprisingly robust.
 It can handle a "Hacker News hug of death" without breaking a sweat whenever one of my posts accidentally hits the front page.